Courses - Pleasure Craft Operator Card (PCOC)

 The Pleasure Craft Operator Card (PCOC) Land Based Course - GET YOUR PCOC AT SINDBAD!

-The PCOC Course will take 3 hours including the exam and will take Place at Sindbad School of Sailing at the Course Location & DirectionsTo Register: Complete the , Seba Beach Lake Wabamun. registration form.
+The PCOC Course will take 4 hours plus the exam time and will take place at Sindbad School of Sailing at the Course Location & DirectionsTo Register: Complete the , Seba Beach Lake Wabamun. registration form.
 Questions?
 Contact Us